VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P02/03 Functions P01/07 Exercises/L1-01-Function-To-Print-Failure/01 Problem Statement.md

 # Problem Statement

-write a function to print the failure message as "Failed to add Products"
+write a function to print the failure message as "Discount Not Applicable"
 \
 \
 call the created function